 - Pound sterling 1 = 133 dinars

-Flower Square – opposite the Yugoslav Drama Theatre in King Milan street is another interesting area with a lot of bars, coffee shops and restaurants.
-There, they are lined literally one after the other.
+Flower Square, opposite the Yugoslav Drama Theatre in King Milan street, is another interesting area with a lot of bars, coffee shops and restaurants.
+There, they are literally lined one after the other.

-I first went for drinks with a friend of mine to Piazza dei Fiori, but afterwards we went to eat to a nearby restaurant – Sarajevski Ćevap Ćevabdžinica Savić – in 31 King Milutin street.
+I first went for drinks with a friend of mine to Piazza dei Fiori, but afterwards we went to eat in a nearby restaurant – Sarajevski Ćevap Ćevabdžinica Savić – in 31 King Milutin street.

 There are many restaurants to choose from.
-I went to the restaurant Ambar, which proposes typical Balkan cuisine.
+I went to the restaurant Ambar, which proposes the typical Balkan cuisine.
 As the weather was very warm, I had a lunch with a friend of mine outside on the restaurant terrace.

 The view of New Belgrade on the opposite side of the river was very enjoyable.
 The excellent location makes this whole area rather unique in Belgrade.

-These places form the core of the Belgrade’s nightlife, primarily because they are away from populated areas.
-It means that they can play very loud music until very early morning hours.
+These places form the core of the nightlife in Belgrade, primarily because they are away from populated areas.
+It means that they can play very loud music, until very early morning hours.
 These places are open every day and you can choose where to go depending on the type of the music that best suits your taste.

 One more interesting observation about Belgrade is that there are bakeries everywhere.
-Most of them are small private businesses, which means that their products are always freshly made in house.
+Most of them are small private businesses, which means that they offer fresh, house-made products.
 Some of them are open 24h, so this is one more good choice for hungry people.
-This bakery is in Slavia Square.
+A bakery that you can see below is in Slavia Square.

 They founded the museum in 1958, as the Modern Gallery.
 It moved into its current building in New Belgrade in 1965.

-I will inevitably go back to Belgrade and will look for other good bars and restaurants and I will write about them too.
+I will inevitably go back there and will look for other good bars and restaurants and I will write about them too.